drdonahue/repocalc/README.md

 # Reverse Polish Calculator
-## v0.3.2
+## v1.0.0

 RepoCalc is an RPN calculator inspired by the [Suckless Philosophy](https://suckless.org/philosophy) that uses an ncurses UI.
-It is currently under heavy development, as there are a few more features to implement (see [TODO](TODO.md)), but it is fully usable as-is.
-Note that, until release 1.0.0, the interfaces used for custom functions may change slightly.

 # Installation

 RepoCalc *should* build on any \*nix system that has a c compiler, a standard library, ncurses, pkg-config, and make.
-If it fails to build on your system, please report the issue on the [Issues](https://github.com/drdonahue/repocalc/issues) page so it can be fixed.
+If it fails to build or run on your system, please report the issue on the [Issues](https://github.com/drdonahue/repocalc/issues) page so it can be fixed.
 I hope to achieve a fair degree of platform-independence, so I will try and fix compatibility issues as they arise.

 The basic installation process: